 - Your target market – its size and whether it is expanding or contracting.

 - Your customers – who are they?
 Where are they?
 What do they want?
 How much will they pay?

 - Your competitors – what are their products, prices and market share?

 How we can help

-If you are starting, or have recently started a business in the Chelsea area we, at Hoffman & Cohen would welcome the opportunity to assist you in formulating a business plan and raising finance.
+If you are starting, or have recently started a business in the Chelsea area we, at Hoffman & Cohen, can help you to plan and answer any questions you may have.